marcim/elixir-outdoors/README.md

 ##Starting
-> This README is a work in progress!
+> This documentation is a work in progress!

-In order to use Elixir Outdoors you need to have `nodejs` and `gulp` installed.
+Laravel Elixir requires `nodejs` and `gulpjs`.

-Find more about how to get `nodejs` at: [nodejs.org](https://nodejs.org/en/) Find more about `gulp` at: [gulp](http://gulpjs.com/)
+Find more about how to get `nodejs` at: [nodejs.org](https://nodejs.org/en/)

+Find more about `gulp` at: [gulp](http://gulpjs.com/)

-clone the repo:
+In order to use Elixir Outdoors clone the repo:

-    git clone git://github.com/marcim/elixir-outdoors.git my_project_folder
+    git clone git@github.com:marcim/elixir-outdoors.git my_project_folder

-Then enter the folder created and run `npm install` to install Laravel Elixir and his dependencies.
+Then enter into the folder created and run `npm install` to install Laravel Elixir and his dependencies.

     cd my_project_folder
     npm install

 Now just run `gulp` to build the initial files.

+    gulp

-Take a look at the folder structure:
+###Taking a look at the folder and files structure:

+- `gulpfile.js` is the main file where you can adjust your building system and customize the folders structure.
+We will see more about it at the *Customize* section of this text.
-- Think the `public` folder as the build folder project.
-Here you will find an `index.html` file, this is where you get start with your frontend.
+- Think the `public` folder as a standard build folder project.
+Here you will find the `css`, `fonts`, `images` and `js` folders.
+Also at this folder you have an `index.html` file, this is where you get start with your frontend code.
 - The `src` folder is where your assets sources files go.
 If you are familiarized with **Laravel Framework** the `src` folder is equivalent to `resurces/assets` folder.
+Please read the Laravel Elixir [documentation](https://github.com/laravel/elixir) to know how to deal with subfolders and files conventions.

 ##Customize
 TODO